Last Updated on March 30, 2023

 Parking is free but tickets are required to climb the lighthouse.

-- Currituck Beach Lighthouse is open to the public (weather permitting) from 9:00 am to 5:00 pm from early spring through Thanksgiving Weekend each year.
+- The Currituck Lighthouse hours are from 9:00 am to 5:00 pm (weather permitting) from early spring through Thanksgiving Weekend each year.

 - Tickets to climb the Currituck Lighthouse are purchased at the front door of the lighthouse.